 FSANZ is required to consider the impact of regulatory and non-regulatory options on all sectors of the community.
-In July 2017, the Office of Best Practice Regulation (the OBPR) has advised that, based on the information provided, the proposed changes that would arise from Application A1142 are of a minor nature and no further analysis in the form of a Regulation Impact Statement is required for this Application (OBPR reference ID 22576).
+In July 2017, the Office of Best Practice Regulation (the OBPR) advised that, based on the information provided, the proposed changes that would arise from Application A1142 are of a minor nature and that no Regulation Impact Statement was required for this Application (OBPR reference ID 22576).
+However, FSANZ undertook a limited qualitative impact analysis, commensurate to the nature of the Application and significance of the impacts.

-However, FSANZ has undertaken a limited qualitative impact analysis, commensurate to the nature of the Application and significance of the impacts.
-The declaration of resistant starch on a food label is voluntary.
-That is, it is required only if a certain type of nutrition content or health claim is made in relation to the resistant starch in a food.
+The declaration of resistant starch on a food label is voluntary, but is required if a nutrition content or health claim is made in relation to the resistant starch in a food.
 However, if resistant starch is specifically declared as a sub-group nutrient of dietary fibre, food suppliers must use the new MoA for resistant starch (AOAC 2002.02) to determine the quantity of the resistant starch in the food.